hsaadaoui/qtFit/README.md

 1) Qt:

-    Download the Qt online installer from http://www.qt.io/download-open-source/ and follow the instructions.
-You need 5.x or 4.x.x installed.
+    - You need 5.x or 4.x.x installed.
+Download the Qt online installer from http://www.qt.io/download-open-source/

 2) Minuit